Wavefront Technology and LASIK

 There are several advantages of this procedure over the present technique, ultrasound phacoemulsification.
 First, because much less energy used in the cataract removal, it is safer to the surrounding tissues inside the eye.
 Second, because the incision is so small, this allows for even more rapid healing than the present techniques we use in cataract surgery.

 The Laser Photolysis procedure starts with the surgeon making two small incisions with a specially constructed diamond blade.
 The capsule of the cataract is opened in the conventional fashion and the two probes used in the procedure are introduced into the eye.
 The cataract is broken up into small pieces and aspirated out of the eye through these extremely fine probes.
 After the cataract is completely removed, the incision is enlarged slightly and a foldable intraocular lens implant is inserted into the eye.
+Before the surgery is completed, ORA™ System technology can be used to confirm the type and power of the lens is appropriate.
 The tiny incisions seal without any stitches and the patient can get up and walk out of the operating room almost immediately after surgery.

 Because the incisions are so small, recovery is extremely rapid and the patient can return to normal activities the next day.